 According to the National Taxpayer's Union Foundation, 30-60% of homes are over-assessed for tax purposes.
 That's a good chunk!
 But, only 2-5% of people ever appeal their property taxes.

 You Don't Have to Fight Your Own Property Taxes

-While I decided to DIY our property tax fight (you can read all about that here), I found out later that you don’t have to go this route.
-Which could be a good thing for people who weren’t environmental investigators in their previous lives, or who don’t have the time to head on down to their local tax assessor’s office twice to plea their case.
+While I decided to DIY our property tax fight, I found out later that you don't have to go this route.
+Which could be a good thing for people who weren't environmental investigators in their previous lives (like me), or who don't have the time to head on down to their local tax assessor's office twice to plea their case.